Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Dissociation and propagation for unsafe queries

-Together, both definitions define the semantics of query dissociation as follows: Add some variables to some atoms in the query; this results in a \emph{dissociated query} over a new schema.
+Thus, conceptually, we define the semantics of ``query dissociation'' as follows: Add some existential variables to some atoms in the query; this results in a \emph{dissociated query} over a new schema.
 Transform the probabilistic database by replicating some of their tuples and by adding new attributes to match the new schema; this is the \emph{dissociated database}.
 Finally, compute the probability of the dissociated query on the dissociated database.
-Note that this is the semantics of a dissociated query, and not the way we actually evaluate queries.
-In the following sections we describe methods that evaluate the dissociated query without modifying the tables in the database.
+Recall that each tuple in the original table represents an independent probabilistic event.
+The dissociated table now contains multiple copies of each tuple, all with the same probability, yet considered to represent \emph{independent} events.
+Thus, the dissociated table has a different probabilistic interpretation than the original table.
+Notice that this is the semantics of a dissociated query, and not the way we actually evaluate queries (in later sections we describe methods that evaluate the dissociated query without modifying the tables in the database).